ojg/mcpa/README.md

-Octogain
+MCPA
 ========

-Firmware for the XMega on the 8 Channel Gaincontroller
+Firmware for the XMega on the Multi Channel Pre Amp

 To-do list